 UVA’s residency program transitioned to a block schedule in 2014, utilizing a 3+1 schedule in which housestaff rotate through an inpatient ward/ICU rotation or through an elective each three week block followed by an ambulatory week.
 On this ambulatory week, both interns and residents have a half day of dedicated didactic time as well as an administrative half day.
 Clinical time on the +1 week consists of some continuity clinic sessions as well as some sessions in an ambulatory elective setting; this setting is repeated for three months to provide a critical mass of exposure to that elective.
 Additionally, PGY2 and PGY3 residents are able to do research in a longitudinal elective format during the +1 week to allow for flexibility in the research experience.
 These curricular changes have been well-received by the residents and provided space and energy to focus on the ambulatory side of residency training as well as more continuity while on inpatient rotations.

 Residents learn primary care through their continuity clinic experience at University Medical Associates (UMA), an on-site primary care clinic serving patients both local and from afar.
-Residents are assigned the patient panel of an outgoing resident and they maintain that panel through residency.
+Residents are assigned the patient panel of an outgoing resident, and they maintain that panel through residency.
 This panel of patients has been longitudinally supervised by the resident’s “firm attending” who has the experience of knowing those patients over time and provides consistency in resident teaching and feedback as they are a resident’s most frequent preceptor at UMA.

 UVA has one of the longest-running Primary Care tracks in the country, providing residents a balanced training experience with additional ambulatory time and didactics as well as dedicated mentorship while still receiving the inpatient training and broad elective exposure to pursue subspecialty training.
 The Global Health Leadership track provides our residents a tremendous opportunity to practice medicine throughout the world and to engage in teaching, research or policy activities around global health.
 The Clinical Investigator track provides one PGY2 resident each year a department-funded master’s degree in clinical investigation as well as longitudinal research time in order to prepare for an academic career involving clinical research.
-Newer tracks added in 2016, the Clinical Educator track and the Hospitalist track, provide even more avenues for residents to gain additional experience and mentorship to jumpstart their intended careers post-residency.
+Newer tracks added in 2016, the Clinical Educator track and the Leadership in PS-QI track, provide even more avenues for residents to gain additional experience and mentorship to jumpstart their intended careers post-residency.